 Year 6 children will receive spellings based on the current spelling pattern/rules they are learning.
 They will need to become familiar with these.
 Children will also have a reading book to read to parents.
 Parents will be asked to listen to their child read as often as possible, even if their child is a fluent reader, and question them afterwards on what they have read.
 Parents will be asked to record comments about their child's reading in their reading record.
-In addition, there will be regular short tasks set around mathematics and English.
+In addition, children will receive regular Mathematics and English tasks.
+This will become more frequent during the Spring term.